micro/mucl/docs/guide/ecosystem.md

 In addition to `go-micro` there are two other components:

-- `mu` - for the development workflow
+- `mucl` - service definition language
 - `micro` - for production and operational needs